 Betsy Andrews, Derek Hageman, and Anne Jefferson,

-CIRES scientists in ESRL’s Global Monitoring Division, collaborated with NOAA colleagues on the design of a new instrument, the Continuous Light Absorption Photometer (CLAP), which was optimized for making long-term, research-quality measurements based on experience gained from years of operating commercial instruments continuously at field sites and intermittently in laboratory studies.
+CIRES scientists in ESRL’s Global Monitoring Laboratory, collaborated with NOAA colleagues on the design of a new instrument, the Continuous Light Absorption Photometer (CLAP), which was optimized for making long-term, research-quality measurements based on experience gained from years of operating commercial instruments continuously at field sites and intermittently in laboratory studies.
 They are recipients of a NOAA Technology Transfer Award, which recognizes NOAA scientific, engineering, and technical employees for achievements that are developed further as commercial applications, or that advance the transfer of NOAA science and technology to U.S. businesses, academia, other government, and non-government entities.

 Science and Engineering Awards

-in NOAA ESRL’s Chemical Sciences Division, for his work on aerosol-cloud interactions and their impact on climate change.
+in NOAA ESRL’s Chemical Sciences Laboratory, for his work on aerosol-cloud interactions and their impact on climate change.
 Specifically, Yamaguchi adapted the Weather Research and Forecasting (WRF) model to be capable of running large-eddy simulations, and critically, he made his code available freely to the research community.
 Researchers from NOAA ESRL, the Rosenstiel School of Marine and Atmospheric Science (University of Miami), the Pacific Northwest National Laboratory (Department of Energy) and dozens of other institutions around the world have downloaded and used this code in their work.

 in NOAA ESRL’s National Geophysical Data Center, for three significant geomagnetic innovations in 2014, related to tsunami detection, crowd sourcing of Earth’s magnetic field, and the World Magnetic Model.
 In the first case, Nair led a group that demonstrated that magnetometers could detect tsunamis in real-time—something that’s been long speculated because the movement of electrically conductive seawater through the geomagnetic field can induce electric fields.

-in NOAA ESRL’s Chemical Sciences Division, for his work measuring greenhouse gases (CO2, CH4, and N2O) from airborne and ground-based mobile platforms, and for analysis to better understand the sources and implications of those emissions.
-Peischl has taken on increasingly responsible roles in CSD, moving from instrument lead to serving as de facto or actual principal investigator on several recent missions aimed at understanding the climate and air quality impacts of various types of activities: oil and gas development and agriculture, in particular.
+in NOAA ESRL’s Chemical Sciences Laboratory, for his work measuring greenhouse gases (CO2, CH4, and N2O) from airborne and ground-based mobile platforms, and for analysis to better understand the sources and implications of those emissions.
+Peischl has taken on increasingly responsible roles in CSL, moving from instrument lead to serving as de facto or actual principal investigator on several recent missions aimed at understanding the climate and air quality impacts of various types of activities: oil and gas development and agriculture, in particular.

 2015 Service Awards

-in NOAA ESRL’s Global Systems Division, for his work developing a user interface for the National Weather Service’s “Hazard Services.”
+in NOAA ESRL’s Global Systems Laboratory, for his work developing a user interface for the National Weather Service’s “Hazard Services.”
 Golden is the primary developer of an experimental and extremely useful tool that promises to help weather forecasters work more efficiently and collaboratively during times when hazards loom, such as floods.

-in NOAA ESRL’s Chemical Sciences Division, for developing innovative software and hardware solutions for data acquisition, processing and control of lidar instrumentation.
+in NOAA ESRL’s Chemical Sciences Laboratory, for developing innovative software and hardware solutions for data acquisition, processing and control of lidar instrumentation.
 Weickmann engineered auxiliary control units that let scientists and engineers operate lidar systems hundreds or thousands of miles away.
 Her work opened up new research applications and allowed for more efficient support of field campaigns, including the collection of data critical for decisions such as fly/no fly during aircraft campaigns.

 Jeff Johnson, Michael Burek, Alysha Reinard, Michele Cash, Tom DeFoor, Richard Grubb and Ratina Dodani